danielharrell/LectFall2015/Question.md

 to refer to any day, in referring to just one.

-Now, at this point, I can see at least two issues with what I have so far said about the question, "what did you have for lunch today".
-One is simply that my account of what is puzzling about it might be wrong, in part or whole.
+Now, at this point, I can see at least two issues with what I have so far said about my question.
+One is simply that my account of what is puzzling in it might be wrong, in part or whole.
 Another is that my account focuses on what is puzzling in this question, but not in questions more generally.
 So before I turn to the second part of my lecture, I want give a brief but broader account of what puzzles me about this question.
 For I take it to be emblematic of something puzzling about questions more generally, and especially those questions so important to our college.
-When I began my account of what puzzled me about the question "what did you have for lunch today", I said that the question had to make sense in two ways at once: it had to make sense, first, *in advance of* any answer; but it *also* had to make sense *as asking for* an answer.

-But I think I could have said this of any question; and in particular, of the kind of question that can become a question for all of us, as it then asks for an answer possessed by none of us.
-And the puzzle, then, is how a question can make sense in both ways at once.
-Or more briefly put, the puzzle is how questions are possible.
-Consider a really good opening question for seminar, that starts a really good conversation.
-On the one hand the question makes the kind of sense that allows it to become a question for everyone in the room, tutors included, before the conversation begins.
-But in that sense, then, the
+So again, my question was, "What did you have for lunch today?"
+And when I began my account of what puzzled me about it, I said that the question had to make sense in two ways at once: it had to make sense, first, *in advance of* any answer; but it *also* had to make sense *as asking for* an answer.
+Even this much about the question is puzzling; for it has to make sense, it seems, as if it were complete and incomplete at once.
+But I think I could have said as much of *any* question; and in particular, of the kind of question that can become a question for all of us, and asks for an answer, then, possessed by none of us.
+Consider, as an example, a good opening question for seminar.
+Such a question seems complete, insofar as it can become a question for everyone in the room, tutors included, before the conversation begins.
+But such a question also seems incomplete, insofar it asks for an answer possessed by no one in the room, tutors included, which is *why* the conversation begins.
+But how such a question, or any question, be complete and incomplete at once?

-question will somehow stand on its own, somehow be complete.
-But the question will *also* make sense as asking for an answer, Yet if the question also makes sense as asking for an answer, and especially the kind of sense where it can ask for an answer possessed by none of us, then the question must somehow be incomplete.
-But how can a question be both complete and incomplete at once?
-And this puts the puzzle in questions abstractly; concretely, we might think of the puzzle as a predicament.
-For what can pose a threat to a question's becoming a question for all us, is precisely when it then asks for an answer possessed by none of us, and it is tempting ,then, to dismiss the question as hopeless, or pointless.
+This puzzle about questions, I think, is also a predicament, that makes the opening question of a seminar fragile, and that kind of question more generally suspect.
+For suppose that such questions do ask for answers possessed by none of us, at least in the sense that you alone possess the answer to my question about what you had for lunch today.
+This may explain why such questions can become questions for all of us, and why one might spend a lifetime thinking about them, talking about them, writing about them.
+But it could just as well explain why such questions are questions for none of us; why questions without answers in this sense are hopeless, pointless, useless, meaningless; and why a life devoted to them would be fruitless, worthless.
+(Point out completeness here.)

+, that these are really
+questions for none of us, and that a life devoted to them is diseased. and that a life devoted to them is  But why think that questions without answers in this sense make them questions for all of us, and  We might think that questions without answers in this sense make them real,questions for all of us, and why we might spend a lifetime thinking and talking about them.
+But why shouldn't we rather think this is why they are questions for none of us, why questions without answers in this sense are hopeless, or pointless, or useless, or meaningless.
+If a questions asks for an answer possessed by none of us, it should not be a question for any of us, and to claim it as a question for all of us. as if the sense in which they asked for answers possessed by none of us went hand-in-hand with the sense in which they ought to be questions for none of us..
+Mention how this means it isn't a question for all of us?
+Why is there something question all encompassing as question, but in then denying anyone an answer, why should we regard it as a real question at all, much less the deepest question there is.

 this can pose
 a threat to its remaining a question for all of us, it can be